DMW9400/mir_finalProj/README.md

   Gradient Boost : In Gradient Boost an decision trees are implemented in a sequential manner which enhance the performance.

+  JC be responsible for K-Neighbors Classifier, Decision Tree Classifier

 - 11/14/24:
   -
 - 11/21/24: